vmware-archive/app-manage/chef-repo/cookbooks/pivotal_webserver/README.md

 - :stop - Tells chef to stop the instance, if running
 - :start - Tells chef to start the instance, if not already running
 - :delete - Stops the instance and removes the entire contents of the instance directory.
-Caution: This action is destructive
+Caution: This action is destructive.
+This action does NOT remove the .rpm/.deb package.

 Usage
 -----